ScopeLift/umbra-protocol/README.md

 ## Development

-This repository uses [yarn](https://yarnpkg.com/) for package management and [volta](https://volta.sh/) for dev tool version management.
-Both are prerequisites for setting up your development environment.
+This repository uses [yarn](https://yarnpkg.com/) for package management and [mise](https://mise.jdx.dev/) to install and select the Node.js and Yarn versions pinned in [mise.toml](mise.toml).
 The repository also requires [foundry](https://github.com/gakonst/foundry) for development of periphery smart contracts.
-Frontend development with local receive scanning also requires the [Netlify CLI](https://docs.netlify.com/api-and-cli-guides/cli-guides/get-started-with-cli/) so the local app can run through the same `/api/ponder` Function proxy used in deployed environments.
+Frontend development with local receive scanning uses the project-local [Netlify CLI](https://docs.netlify.com/api-and-cli-guides/cli-guides/get-started-with-cli/) installed by `yarn install` so the local app can run through the same `/api/ponder` Function proxy used in deployed environments.

 ### Components